* Q1 profit up 24 pct at Y195 bln vs Y145 bln analyst view

 * Raises annual forecasts for gaming, semiconductor units

-* Maintains annual profit forecast at Y670 bln (Adds CFO comments)
+* Maintains annual profit forecast at Y670 bln (Adds further earnings details, context)

-TOKYO, July 31 (Reuters) - Japan's Sony Corp reported record first-quarter profit on Tuesday as sales of game software surged, and bumped up forecasts for gaming and chips, lending support to a new strategy focused on stable income.
+TOKYO, July 31 (Reuters) - Japan's Sony Corp on Tuesday reported a record first-quarter operating profit on the back of strong sales of gaming software, giving support to the new management's strategy of focusing on stable sources of revenue.

-The result is the first since Sony pledged to maintain high profit levels after beating its 1998 annual earnings record last year.
-To that end, Sony has been expanding businesses promising stable revenue streams, such as online gaming services and music content libraries, while minimizing the impact of the volatile sales cycles of game consoles and other electronics gadgets.
+To that end, Sony has been expanding businesses that promise stable revenue streams, such as online gaming services and music content libraries, while minimizing the impact of the volatile sales cycles of game consoles and other electronics gadgets.

-In gaming, profit rose almost five times to 83.5 billion yen, as high-margin online software and Sony-made titles such as "God of War" compensated for slowing sales of PlayStation 4 consoles.
+Under that strategy, the gaming business saw profit increase to 83.5 billion yen in the three months ended June from 17.7 billion yen a year earlier, as high-margin online software and new first-party titles such as "God of War" and "Detroit: Become Human" compensated for slowing sales of PlayStation 4 consoles.